OpenHFT/Chronicle-Wire/README.md

 ## SBE

 Simple Binary Encoding is designed to do what it says.
     It's simple, it's binary and it supports C++ and Java.
-As such it is designed to be more efficient replacement for FIX but is not limited to FIX protocols and can be easily extended by updating an XML schema.
+It is designed to be more efficient replacement for FIX.
+It is not limited to FIX protocols and can be easily extended by updating an XML schema.

 XML when it first started didn't use XML for it's own schema files, and it not insignificant that SBE doesn't use SBE for it's schema either.
 This is because it is not trying to be human readable, it has XML which though standard isn't designed to be particularly human readable either.
 Peter Lawrey thinks it's a limitation that it doesn't naturally lend itself to a human readable form.

-The protocol SBE uses is similar to binary with field numbers and fixed width types.
+The encoding SBE uses is similar to binary with field numbers and fixed width types.
-   SBE assumes the field types can be more compact than this option (though not as compact as others)
+   SBE assumes the field types which can be more compact than Wire's most similar option (though not as compact as others)

 SBE has support for schema changes provided the type of a field doesn't change.